 These are just the highlights of my print guidebook to Nepal … Each chapter has been personally written with detailed maps, photographs and step-by-step guides to every location.
 Quite simply:

-this paperback guidebook to Nepal is the best in the world.
+I have every confidence in saying: this paperback guidebook to Nepal is the best in the world.